Joël Magnin

-Joël Patrick Magnin (born 31 May 1971) is a Swiss former footballer and current manager.
+Joël Patrick Magnin (born 31 May 1971) is a Swiss former footballer and manager.
+He is currently the manager of the BSC Young Boys reserves in the Swiss Promotion League.

 International career

 Magnin made 1 appearance for the Switzerland national football team in a 1-0 2002 FIFA World Cup qualification win over the Faroe Islands on 2 June 2001.

 Managerial career

 A longtime youth coach for Young Boys, Magnin signed a 2-year contract to manage Xamax for the 2019-2020 season.